 If Palestine occupies throughout the Bible a central place, the whole progress of redemption (back to mythic days and forward to times visible only in prophecy) is

 shown as belonging to the East, to the one continent of Asia.
-Europe and Africa come into the record: Egypt in especial seems to be a region of privilege, for not only the Hebrew people but the three outstanding figures of the Bible, Abraham, Moses and Christ, were all sojourners there, and attention is drawn in the Gospel to the prophecy ‘Out of Egypt have I called my son’.
+Europe and Africa come into the record: Egypt in especial seems to be a region of privilege, for not only the Hebrew people but the three outstanding figures of the Bible, Abraham, Moses and Christ, were all sojourners there, and attention is drawn in the Gospel to the prophecy ‘Out of Egypt have I called my son.’
 (Matt.
 2:15) The West as a vast tract is likewise mentioned.
 But Europe, Africa and the West take a secondary position as recipients of a spiritual illumination which first arises in the Orient.
 The Second Coming itself (like earlier Advents) is expressly compared by Christ to the lightning which ‘cometh out of the east … and shineth even unto the west’.
 (Matt.
 24:27)

 World-history outside the borders of the Bible testifies, as many have observed, to the same fact, and seems to corroborate the Bible principle of the primacy of the East in the origination of spiritual teaching.
 No world-prophet has ever arisen except in Asia.
 There is no world-religion extant which was not first proclaimed in Asia.
 There is nothing recognised as a Holy Scripture which did not make its appearance in Asia.
 Whatever contribution the Western world may have made to human progress and spiritual evolution, it has not contributed a Scripture, a Religion or the Founder of a Religion.